A food bill we need

-One year ago today, On March 20, 2009, Michelle Obama and a group of DC Public School students, the famous Bancroft Elementary School 5th Graders, broke ground on a vegetable garden at the White House.
+One year ago today, order On March 20, food 2009, Michelle Obama and a group of DC Public School students, the famous Bancroft Elementary School 5th Graders, broke ground on a vegetable garden at the White House.

 This week, Mrs. Obama was on the cover of Newsweek, and wrote a piece for the magazine on her new initiative Let’s Move.

 And then we planted this beautiful garden, 1,100 square feet of pure joy.
 And that gave us an opportunity in a very sort of non-confrontational way to begin exploring the questions of how do kids respond to nutritious food and vegetables if they’re part of the process of growing and getting involved.
 That’s one of the reasons why getting the kids in the D.C. area involved in the work was critical.
 And their response really sent us the message that we might be ready to begin this conversation in a more comprehensive way…So, you know, the time is right.